 The CEC developed 2020 to 2035 forecasts for energy consumption and peak demand in support of the 2021 IEPR for each of the major electricity and natural gas planning areas and the State based on the economic and demographic growth projections.
 CEC forecasts that the Statewide annual average growth rates of energy demand between 2021 and 2030 would be 1.3 percent to 2.3 percent for electricity and less than 0.1 percent to 0.8 percent increase for natural gas.
 As shown in Table VI-1, operational energy consumption of the project would represent approximately 0.0002 percent increase in electricity consumption and less than 0.0001 percent increase in natural gas consumption over the current Countywide usage, which would be significantly below CEC's forecasts and the current Countywide usage.
-Therefore, the project would not require additional energy capacity or supplies (CEQA Appendix F - Criterion 2).
+Therefore, the project would be consistent with the CEC's energy consumption forecasts and would not require additional energy capacity or supplies (CEQA Appendix F - Criterion 2).
 The project would also consume energy during the same time periods as other residential development.
 As a result, the project would not result in unique or more intensive peak or base period electricity demand (CEQA Appendix F - Criterion 3).